 So as an example, if you lose 100 documents because of a malicious behavior, if it gets deleted and wiped — cleared out of recycling bins and you’re trying to get those back — you may have some controls in place or mechanisms to get those files back.
 But how long does it take you to get them back, to verify that they’re correct, [that] this is the right version?
 And then understand, “Who had access to that data?
 Who needs access to that data?
 Who is off currently looking for it and recreating it?
 How do I push it back out to the devices that it was on previously?”
 So sometimes a full recovery, you have to consider not just the data but the metadata and the access to the information.
 Because until that information is back and is available to the people who need it, it’s not a full recovery.

 Another stat here is that 33% of respondents had took three or more days to recover that data.
 And this is why I would suggest, [going] back to Will’s suggestion, operate as if you’ve been breached.
 Go through that process.
 If you’re aware that it takes over three days to get your data back, is that acceptable or not?
 What steps can you take to lower that number, to improve your RTO as it were?
-Spanning products focus 100% on backup and recovery of SaaS data, so we have products for Office 365, Salesforce, and Google Apps.
+Spanning products focus 100% on backup and recovery of SaaS data, so we have products for Office 365, Salesforce, and Google Workspace.
 I’m responsible for driving product direction and strategy, and one of the pillars we hold up as a lens for almost all that we do is restore production, “How can we get data back in the fastest manner possible with the highest fidelity possible?”
 I always say, for a person who has lost data or identified that data’s been lost or changed, the fastest way to get it back is to allow them to recover the data.
 So, our products have administrative interfaces, where data can be found and restored.
 We also enable end users to find and restore their own lost data.